Free Bilingual Workshop for Children at the Community Arts Center

 Loteria con YoCasa!

 Have you ever wished your child could learn another language but didn’t know how to begin?
 It will be easy thanks to a new FREE workshop at the Hannah Block Historic USO/Community Arts Center.
-Let’s Play Loteria con YoCasa! will be offered once a month on Saturday for children ages 5 – 13.
+Let’s Play Loteria con YoCasa! will be offered on Saturdays for 3 week sessions.
+The last week will end with a pizza party!
 New Dates will be added, 10:00 am – 11:30 am.
 Parents can register online using the form below or call 910-341-7860.
 Spanish speaking parents may also register at 910-777-4325.

 Children will join bilingual storyteller Yolanda House as she shares childhood stories on the arts, culture, and language found in the Mexican folk bingo game called “Loteria”.
 Young participants will play Loteria in a group, linguistically engage while learning Spanish vocabulary, and hear bilingual stories of the origins of the beloved game.
 The interactive experience will include Mexican treats, music, and art.
 Loteria con YoCasa!
 Is a wonderful activity for siblings!